 Enter the username for the org you want to connect to.

-Once an org has been successfully authorized, you'll see an orange tick next to the username.
+If the connection is one you’ve already added via the org connections page, you'll see a green tick next to the username.
 That connection will now be saved for easy re-use in future comparisons.

 Repeat for your